Why is this happening?

 Will there be further consultations?

 The Trust is a UK charity, based in London.
-On the project they are supporting the design team in delivering ‘Social Value’.
-They are working with a group of local young people who are interested in architecture and are supporting them to lead a youth-led consultation at the next event in October.
+On the project they have supported the design team in delivering ‘Social Value’.
+They worked with a group of local young people interested in architecture and are supported them to lead a youth-led consultation at the Drop-In event in October.
 Please contact Chelsea Way at email@example.com to learn more.